 Looking for a new tankless water heater in the Ottawa area?
 That’s a smart move.
 Before you buy, though, be sure you do your homework.
-Learn all about the best tankless water heaters in Ontario and how they differ from hot water tanks.
-We simplify your research with this guide to tankless water heater function, benefits, and top brands.
+Learn all about the best water heaters in Ontario and how they differ from hot water tanks vs. tankless.
+We simplify your research with this guide to tankless hot water heater function, benefits, and top brands.

 What Is A Tankless Water Heater?

 A tankless water heater can best be defined by what it isn’t.
 It isn’t like traditional hot water heaters, which heat cold water once it flows into a tank, and then continue to keep it hot for hours — or even days — until you are ready to use it.
 The process is energy-inefficient and wasteful.
 The water heater sizing depends on the demand of hot water for your home.